 Sixth Year Certificate in Remedial Reading and Remedial Language Arts

-The Reading and Language Development Program is deeply committed to preparing graduates who understand the complex and varied presentation of remedial reading profiles, including the profiles of students at risk for and identified with dyslexia.
+The Reading and Language Development (RLD) Program is deeply committed to preparing graduates who understand the complex and varied presentation of remedial reading profiles, including the profiles of students at risk for and identified with dyslexia.

 All candidates in the Reading and Language Development Program serve students and families through several course-embedded community clinics.
 These clinics provide candidates with the opportunity to apply taught assessment and intervention skills to select students from across the state of Connecticut, under faculty supervision during designated course/practicum hours.